yaronpri/AutoUpdate-GitHubIPAllowList-Fabric/README.md

 ![alt text](img/fabric-ip-allow-list.png)

 ## How the solution works
-Based on scheduled interval the program will start:
+Based on scheduled interval the docker container will perform:
 1. Get the updated list of Fabric outbound IP for the request region (tag name: PowerBI.X)
 1. Connect to GitHub Enterprise Cloud instance and find which IPs need to be added / deleted / unchanged using GraphQL Github API
 1. Add / Delete the IPs